pbeshai/react-url-query/examples/redux-with-actions/README.md

-# Redux with custom urlQueryReducer Example
+# Redux with actions Example

 Example of using react-url-query.
 Start it with `npm start`.

-This example demonstrates usage with Redux and a custom urlQueryReducer.
+This example demonstrates usage with Redux and having url changes controlled through actions

 ---